Tuesday, 16 February 2016

 At the age of 26, Daniel Rodwell married Letitia Nicholson on 27 Mar 1757 in her home town of Mendlesham

 Original documents relating to Letitia are not available, and there are spelling inconsistencies in the transcribed records that are available (as is often the case).
-Letitia's surname in various documents is spelled Nichols and even Echerson.
+Letitia's surname in various documents is spelled Nichols and even Echerson (Nicholson?).

 Daniel Rodwell died at the age of 68 and was buried in Wortham in 1799.
-The record lists him as a married man.
+The record lists him as a married man, but does not list his spouse who was deceased.

 22.2 Selected Children of Daniel Rodwell & Letitia Nicholson